 Being a level 1 novice, it wasn’t surprising to find that Ceodore also had no class skills at the beginning of the game, although he had inherited Rosa’s skill for white magic.
 We learn that from the people in town, who just won’t shut up about Rosa.
 In between the NPCs’ constant references to how attractive Rosa is (which would be creepier if people didn’t do that with royalty in real life – and is still pretty creepy), there were a lot of references to Ceodore having his mother’s powers, as though the game couldn’t get tired of repeating the information.
-And they’re right: throughout the course of the chapter, Ceodore sprouted White Spells at almost every level-up, out of every pore.
+And they’re right: throughout the course of the chapter, Ceodore sprouted White Spells at almost every level-up, oozing out of every pore.
 No one even mentions Cecil’s White Magic skills of course: apparently the entire world has realized that Cecil’s skill with White Magic is about as good as his skill with children.
 Speaking of Cecil’s skill with children, did I forget to mention that Ceodore seems to be trying to distance himself from his parents?
 It started out sounding as though he were just being tough and independent in front of the Red Wings, but after a while I got the impression that he had a bit of an open wound there.